Suchinda Kraprayoon: Military career

+During the Vietnam War, Suchinda was posted to a Thai unit supporting the U.S. war effort and later became an assistant military attaché in 1971 at the Thai Embassy in Washington.

 Coup, NPKC and premiership

 Suchinda was a leader of the National Peace Keeping Council (NPKC), which conducted the 1991 Thai coup d'état that ousted the elected government of Prime Minister Chatichai Choonhavan on 23 February 1991.
-The NPKC installed former diplomat Anand Panyarachun as Prime Minister.
+The NPKC installed former diplomat Anand Panyarachun as prime minister.

 After the general election on 22 March 1992, five parties (Rassadorn, Justice Unity, Social Action, Thai Citizen, Chart Thai) designated Suchinda as the prime minister.
-His appointment as Prime Minister on 7 April 1992 resulted in large protests, culminating in a general curfew and military deployment in Bangkok.
+His appointment as prime minister on 7 April 1992 resulted in large protests, culminating in a general curfew and military deployment in Bangkok.
 In the event known as Black May, hundreds of people are believed to have died when soldiers opened fire on unarmed students and demonstrators during the protests.
 Further escalation was avoided by the intervention of King Bhumibol.

-Suchinda resigned from the Premiership on 24 May 1992.
-The Deputy Prime Minister, Meechai Ruchuphan, became caretaker Prime Minister for an interim period until the new government was assigned.
+Suchinda resigned from the premiership on 24 May 1992.
+The Deputy Prime Minister, Meechai Ruchuphan, became caretaker prime minister for an interim period until the new government was assigned.
 He was succeeded by Anand Panyarachun.